 People like to do this as a hobby, something to unwind and to relax.
 Not only is beekeeping quite relaxing, but some people truly have a whole lot of fun doing it, as can be seen by the set of books Discover Beekeeping.

 Simply put, a lot of people get enjoyment out of beekeeping, and who knows, this could be you.

-The bottom line is that there are many benefits when you keep a few beehives in your backyard.
-You help out the environment, bee populations, you get free and natural honey and beeswax, plus you can make some good cash.
+The bottom line is that there are many benefits of beekeeping, including health benefits when you keep a few beehives in your backyard.
+You can help out the environment, bee populations, you get free and natural honey and beeswax, plus you can make some good cash selling local honey.